 Jimbaran was one of the first places we set foot in Bali three years ago.
 We made it to the beach for sunset and sat at a candle lit table with the waves just about washing under our table.
-Our little one was only ten months at the time, and it was there our love affair with Bali began.
+Our little one was only ten months at the time when we visited Jimbaran with kids, and it was there our love affair with Bali began.

 The incredible sunset and ambiance on the beach, it was a hook, line and sinker situation.
 Jimbaran is so different from other West Coast Bali towns.
 Its far more quiet than places like Seminyak.
 There are plenty of people on the beach, but not even an eighth of the amount in comparison.
 Thats probably why we loved it a lot more.
 We were so pleased to return to Jimbaran with kids, now that our girl is a bit older.